In this guide you’ll learn all about Americans traveling to Cuba and how to go about planning your own trip.

 Previously, you had to book a charter flight to Cuba from the U.S., which was the case when we went.
 While you can still do so, they are generally they are expensive, sporadic and difficult to arrange.
 It’s now easier to book on a major carrier.

 Other Flight Options for Approved Travelers

 It will come as no surprise that Americans have been traveling to Cuba for many years by circumnavigating the system.
-If you fly to Cuba through an alternate destination, it’s possible to bypass the restrictions altogether.
-I’m not advocating anyone use that method, but it does occur, and has been for a long time.
 It was once a regular thing for Cuba’s customs officers not to stamp the passports of American citizens, instead stamping the tourist visa, so they could travel to Cuba without being flagged upon re-entry to the U.S. However, officials now ask if you’re a U.S. citizen, and often stamp passports.
 So it’s still best to know your travel category and have an itinerary to match.

 We were already going to be visiting Mexico City, so it made sense for us to use it as a port to access Cuba.
 Major airports in Mexico and Canada, as well a few other Caribbean destinations are also convenient.
 If we hadn’t been going to Mexico City anyway, we would have flown out of Vancouver, BC.

 As approved travelers, we booked our flights directly on Cubana Aviacion.
 You want to book as far in advance as possible, and there aren’t a huge number of flights per day to choose from, but you can book it online yourself using your credit card.
 The cost of a round-trip ticket to Havana from Mexico City on Cubana is approximately $350.
 We were not asked, but you may have to check a box stating which category of travel you are declaring.

 If you charter a flight from the United States, go through a Cuba Travel Services Provider, or go on a People-to-People tour, your travel visa for Cuba will be included in the price of the ticket, and the details of the visa will be taken care of by the provider.